How can I remove my card information from a website?

 The bottom line

 Although retailer websites want to hold on to your card information to make it more likely that you’ll shop with them in future, you should be able to check out as a guest if you don’t want your personal details stored.
-If you don’t have that option, you can also try to complete your transaction and then remove your card information from the website.
+You can also use an alternate payment method like a virtual credit card or a credit card through your digital wallet.
+If that’s not an option, you can try to complete your transaction with your card and then remove your card information from the website.